-To help achieve our objectives, the SIIP Team will:
+To help achieve our objectives, the SIIP Team has:

-- Identify opportunities to connect with existing community-based research projects related to dementia and/or social isolation
+- identified opportunities to connect with existing community-based research projects related to dementia and/or social isolation;

-- Engage and support student researchers through the provision of research stipends
+- engaged and supported student researchers through the provision of research stipends; and

-- Create meaningful roles for older adults and youth to participate in research and evaluation as co-investigators.
+- created meaningful roles for older adults and youth to participate in research and evaluation as co-investigators.

 Evaluation, Sustainability and Knowledge Mobilization